CogStack/CogStack-NiFi/docs/deploy/main.md

 ## ⚙️ Installation steps

+For a machine with no internet access, use the separate [Air-gapped NiFi deployment](./air-gapped.md) guide.
+The steps below assume the machine can reach package repositories, Git hosting, Git LFS storage, and container registries.

 Assuming you are the system admin, meaning you have `sudo` rights.
 You can use the script located at `scripts/installation_utils/install_docker_and_utils.sh`; it can be used on Debian(10+)/Ubuntu(22.04+)/RedHAT RHEL 8/9 only.
 Run it once and everything should be set up.
 The script resolves its helper files relative to its own location, so it can be run from any directory.